BaifeiRen/BaifeiRen.github.io/_teaching/2014-spring-teaching-1.md

 Head TA
 ======

-Teaching Assisstant for Course GEOS372 Cartagraphy: lead whole 7 labs (work hour 192 hours/term), teach students students to use ArcGIS Pro, R Studio, and Adobe Illustrator to create maps; teach students students to create interactive maps.
+Teaching Assisstant for Course GEOS372 Cartagraphy: lead whole 7 labs (work hour 192 hours/term), teach students students to use ArcGIS Pro, R Studio, and Adobe Illustrator to create maps; teach students to use R stududio to create interactive maps.